There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 Select worn, antique and lived- in furniture to evoke a classical past.
 Louis IV chairs are a popular choice!
 You can start a DIY project and reupholster some furniture using white linen.
 Also remember that to create mood, contrast different tones in your wooden furniture.

-Paint the walls with a colour palette of white and neutral hues, whilst showcasing any natural stone on the walls or floor.
+Paint the walls with a color palette of white and neutral hues, whilst showcasing any natural stone on the walls or floor.
 Furnish with toile curtains.

 Finish it off with oil landscape paintings and fresh uncut flowers in a vase.
 Here’s a guide to making a cheerful spring vase.